wildmonkeydan/SnowballMoon/README.md

 Throw snowballs at each other, most hits wins

 ## Hoarder
+Collect enough snowballs, if you get hit you lose a snowball

+## Team Fort
+Work in teams to maintain your team's fort and destroy the other team's fort

 # Building
 Double click the .sln file that was generated in the folder.
 From here you can use the project as normal.